dhanashreechavan8/Vodka-Dataset-Exploratory-Data-Analysis/README.md

 Once the dataset was cleaned, I answered following business questions:

 Question 1:
-How are the Vodka Sales changing throughout the years?
+What is the trend of Vodka sales throughout the years?

 Question 2:
 Which counties have the highest vodka sales?